 The Affordable Care Act requires that all health plans sold to individuals or through small employers cover prescription medications.
 Although not required, prescription drug coverage is almost universal among large employers.Check with your insurance company to see if they require you to use a pharmacy in their network.
 Pick a pharmacy close to where you live, and let your doctor or hospital know its name and phone number.
 Your medical team usually will call the pharmacy directly about the prescription you need.
 Otherwise, your doctor might give you a written prescription to take to the pharmacy.

-At the pharmacy, give your insurance card to the pharmacist so she'll know how to bill your insurance company.
+At the pharmacy, give your insurance card to the pharmacist so they'll know how to bill your insurance company.
 Depending on your plan, you might have a separate card for prescriptions.
 You'll usually have to pay part of the bill for your medicines.
-Keep in mind that you'll pay less for generic drugs than for brand-name drugs.
-If it is a long term medication, you may want to fill a 3 month prescription at once which is usually cheaper than monthly re-fills.
+Keep in mind that you'll usually pay less for generic drugs than for brand-name drugs.
+If it is a long-term medication, you may want to fill a 3-month prescription at once; it is typically cheaper that way than getting monthly refills.

 Your insurance company has a list of the drugs that it covers.
 This list is called a formulary.
 You can find it online or call your insurance company to make sure the drugs prescribed by your doctor are covered.
 If they aren't, talk to your doctor about similar drugs you could take.